rromanotero/minios/README.md

 # Use

-The OS is intended to be delivered together with a book that shows step by step how to build MiniOS from scratch.
+The OS is intended to be delivered together with *a book showing step by step how to build MiniOS from scratch*.
 So you need to have the book to make sense of this code.

 How to get the book?
 Well, the book is for the most part complete, but my co-author (Dr. Alex Aravind) and me have been busy and are still working out the final details.
-Should you want a copy for academic purposes or just for yourself to learn, feel free to send me an e-mail!
+Should you want a copy for academic purposes or just for yourself to build your own OS, feel free to send me an e-mail!

 # Can a microcontroller be used to teach Operating Systems?